Images, Images, Images

 Download the music notation library

-2. The large images are good for posters and other larger printed things
+- A set of large images which are suitable for posters and other large-size printed things

 I hope you find them useful!
 If you’ve used them to create your own resources, let me know how in the comments below.